ASilva-Spinola/ProjectMCI/README.md

 | ENTOR: Entorhinal cortex volume | | |

 #### :bar_chart:The models:
-Tackling the limitations of the field, there are 3 types of opportunities that can be explore:
+Tackling the limitations of the field, there are three types of opportunities that can be explore:
 1. Treatment, specifically segmentation into clinical trials;
 2. Monitoring, as maximizing the resources in the clinical setting;
 3. Forecasting, as planning ahead the disease course and moving towards personalized medicine.